 I am SO excited for spring that I’m counting down the days.
 I absolutely love decorating for the holidays, but what I love this time of year is tidying, organizing, and even doing a little bit of redecorating.
 Tidying up and reducing the number of things sitting around that we don’t need anymore just feels so good.
 Living in sunny Orange County means that our spring cleaning starts now!
-I can’t wait to show you some of my Tidy Tips for reducing and redecorating all while organizing.
+I can’t wait to show you some of my Organization and Tidy Tips for reducing and redecorating all while cleaning up.
 Let’s get started in the laundry room!

 My makeup brushes were starting to take over the drawers.
 Small ones were getting lost, brushes were put back in the wrong places, the drawers were getting dirty, it had just become a mess.
 Since we recently reduced the amount of plastic straws we use at home, I decided to use our straw dispenser for my makeup brushes!